-As of March 31, 2015, our cash, cash equivalents and marketable securities totaled\$2.3 billion, which is a decrease of \$812.9 million from June 30, 2014.
-The decrease is primarily attributable to payment of a special cash dividend of approximately \$2.7 billion, payment of regular quarterly cash dividends of \$245.5 million, redemption of our 2018 Senior Notes of \$886.7 million and stock repurchases of \$435.0 million, payment of principal amount of term loans and interest with respect to term loans and unfunded revolving credit facility aggregating to \$13.6 million, partially offset by net proceeds of an aggregate of \$3.2 billion from our issuance of Senior Notes and borrowings under our five-year senior unsecured prepayable term loans under our Credit Facility.
-As of March 31, 2015, \$1.4 billion of our \$2.3 billion of cash, cash equivalents and marketable securities were held by our foreign subsidiaries and branch offices.
-We currently intend to permanently reinvest \$1.2 billion of the cash held by our foreign subsidiaries and branch offices.
-If, however, a portion of these funds were needed for our operations in the United States, we would be required to accrue and pay U.S. and foreign taxes of approximately 30%-50% of the funds repatriated.
-The amount of taxes due will depend on the amount and manner of the repatriation, as well as the location from where the funds are repatriated.
-We have accrued (but have not paid) U.S. taxes on the remaining cash of \$125.0 million of the \$1.4 billion held by our foreign subsidiaries and branch offices.
-As such, these funds can be returned to the U.S. without accruing any additional U.S. tax expense.
+As of March 31, 2017, our cash, cash equivalents and marketable securities totaled \$2.70 billion, which is an increase of \$212.2 million from June 30, 2016.
+The increase is primarily attributable to our cash generated from operations, partially offset by payment of regular quarterly cash dividends and payment of a special cash dividend with respect to fully vested restricted stock units with dividend equivalent rights aggregating to \$259.4 million, payment of term loans of \$105.0 million, capital expenditures of \$27.9 million and other investing activities.
+As of March 31, 2017, \$1.94 billion of our \$2.70 billion of cash, cash equivalents and marketable securities were held by our foreign subsidiaries and branch offices.
+We currently intend to indefinitely reinvest \$1.80 billion of the cash, cash equivalents and marketable securities held by our foreign subsidiaries.
+If, however, a portion of these funds were to be repatriated to the United States, we would be required to accrue and pay U.S. and foreign taxes of approximately 30%-50% of the funds repatriated.
+The amount of taxes on the remaining cash of \$137.0 million of the \$1.94 billion held by our foreign subsidiaries and branch offices.
+As such, these funds cash equivalent to the U.S. without accruing any additional U.S. tax expense.